Dash Sylvereye: A WebGL-powered Library for Dashboard-driven Visualization of Large Street Networks

+\begin{itemize} \item A library tool for Python that generates street network visualizations that can draw atop web tile maps and that is designed from the ground up to be compatible with the widely used Dash dashboard visualization framework. \item A library tool that allows for the customization of colors, sizes, transparency, and visibility of individual street network elements as well as markers.
+Visual properties can be also automatically scaled based on the values found in the street network's data. \item A library tool that provides fast software acceleration and exploits hardware acceleration for redrawing, showing panning speeds of close to 60 FPS, and CPU times below 20 ms, for street networks with thousands of edges. \end{itemize}

 The rest of this paper is structured as follows.
 Section \ref{section:background} provides additional background on topics that are relevant to the proposed solution.
 Section \ref{section:related-work} offers a review of the state-of-the-art on street graph visualization.
 Section \ref{section:dash-sylvereye-design} lists the requirements we identified were needed to meet and presents details on the internal design of the Dash Sylvereye library.
-Section \ref{section:usage-example} offers the reader a quick view of how coding with the Dash Sylvereye library looks.
-In Section \ref{section:animation-performance-assessment} we describe the methodology we followed to assess the performance of Dash Sylvereye in terms of frames per second and CPU time.
+Section \ref{section:usage-example} offers the reader a quick grasp of how coding with the Dash Sylvereye library feels.
+In Section \ref{section:animation-performance-assessment} we assess the animation performance of Dash Sylvereye in terms of frames per second, frame duration, and CPU time.
+In Section \ref{section:comparison-to-soa} we present a comparison of the animation performance among Dash Sylvereye and other two state-of-the-art road network visualization libraries.
 In Section \ref{section:dashboard-example} we describe a non-trivial example of a dashboard that uses Dash Sylvereye as its central component.
 Finally, in Section \ref{section:conclusion} we offer final conclusions and future work.